nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `Mechanical Assistance Tracker for Efficient Repairs (MATER)` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC1 - Add a client**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+1. User requests to add a client.
-4. AddressBook deletes the person
+2. MATER adds the client and displays a confirmation message.

     Use case ends.

 **Extensions**

+* 1a.
+The given client particulars is invalid.

+    * 1a1.
+MATER shows an error message.

+      Use case resumes from step 1.

+**Use case: UC2 - List clients**

+**MSS**

+1. User requests to list a limited number of clients.
+2. MATER shows the list of clients and displays a confirmation message.

+    Use case ends.

+**Extensions**

+* 1a.
+The given list size limit is invalid.
+    * 1a1.
+MATER shows an error message.

+      Use case resumes from step 1.

+**Use case: UC3 - Delete a client**

+**MSS**

+1. User <u>list clients (UC2)</u>.
+2. User requests to delete a specific client in the list.
+3. MATER deletes the client and displays a confirmation message.

+    Use case ends.

+**Extensions**

+* 1a.
+The list is empty.

+  Use case ends.

 * 2a.
+The given client identification number is invalid.
+    * 2a1.
+MATER shows an error message.

+      Use case resumes from step 2.

+**Use case: UC4 - Edit a person**

+**MSS**

+1. User <u>list clients (UC2)</u>.
+2. User requests to edit a specific field of a specific client in the list.
+3. MATER edits the field of the client and displays a confirmation message.

+    Use case ends.

+**Extensions**

+* 1a.
 The list is empty.

   Use case ends.

+* 2a.
+The given client identification number is invalid.
+    * 2a1.
+MATER shows an error message.

+      Use case resumes from step 2.

+* 2b.
+The given field identification tag is invalid.
+    * 2b1.
+MATER shows an error message.

+      Use case resumes from step 2.

+* 2c.
+The given new value is invalid.
+    * 2c1.
+MATER shows an error message.

+      Use case resumes from step 2.

+**Use case: UC5 - View a client**

+**MSS**

+1. User <u>list clients (UC2)</u>.
+2. User requests to view a specific client in the list.
+3. MATER shows the client information and displays a confirmation message.

+    Use case ends.

+**Extensions**

+* 1a.
+The list is empty.

+  Use case ends.

-* 3a.
-The given index is invalid.
+* 2a.
+The given client identification number is invalid.

-    * 3a1.
-AddressBook shows an error message.
+    * 2a1.
+MATER shows an error message.

-      Use case resumes at step 2.
+      Use case resumes from step 2.

-*{More to be added}*

 ### Non-Functional Requirements